 Physiotherapy – Calgary SW

-Physiotherapy is the study of how the body works, how it is supposed to move, and how much movement it needs to work the best.
-A physiotherapist uses a combination of hands-on techniques, functional exercises, and therapeutic modalities.
+Physiotherapy is the study of how the body works, how it is supposed to move, and how much movement it needs to work best.
+A physiotherapist will use a combination of hands-on techniques, functional exercises, and therapeutic modalities.
 The treatment is tailored to regain any lost function or to improve and optimize the existing function.

 At Prairie Therapy, physiotherapy is a one-on-one experience.
 There are no physiotherapy aides, and the therapist only sees one patient at a time.
 This individualized style ensures that every treatment is customized to the patients specific needs.
 The goal is always to increase an individuals pain-free activity and as a result, every patient is sent home with exercises and/or stretches.

 “Physiotherapists get you moving and keep you moving”

 Russ believes the true goal of physio should be helping people realize they are stronger than their problem or pain, and then helping them become independent in achieving their goals.